-10-Calli-

-What else was I going to do except wait this through?
+What else could I do except wait this through?
 Just count the days until the next family of days and hope this mess all blows over.

 Please blow over.
 All this pestering is starting to get old.